physhik/ecg-mit-bih/README.md

 See config.py and customize your parameters or learn better way to train and test

+### Jupyter notebook example

+In case, you do not have a GPU above a decent performance, you might be able to use Google colab.
+Follow the [Jupyter notebook](https://github.com/physhik/ecg-mit-bih/blob/master/src/practice/ecg_mit.ipynb).

 ### Introduction to ECG

 I presented a bit more about ECG classfications on my personal blog, http://physhik.com